 A Brief History

-Soham Town Rangers were formed in 1947 as a result of a merger between Soham Rangers (1919) and Soham Town (1920).
+Soham Town Rangers were formed in 1947 as a result of a merger between Soham Rangers (Formed 1919) and Soham Town (Formed 1920).
 The Julius Martin Lane ground, which at the time was the home of Soham Town, is still the home of the club today, after it was purchased in 1952.

 The club joined the Eastern Counties League in 1963, and remained there until 2008.

-Soham enjoyed considerable success in the Cambridgeshire Invitation Cup during the 1990’s, winning it on three separate occasions.
-In 1991, Soham won the competition for the first time in their history when they defeated March Town United, before repeating the feat again in 1998 and 1999 against Wisbech Town and Newmarket Town respectively.
-The Greens were also the first winners of the Millennium League Cup, when they defeated Diss Town on penalties in the final in 2001.
+Soham enjoyed considerable success in the Cambridgeshire Invitation Cup during the 1990’s, winning it on three separate occasions, including for the first time in their history in 1991 defeating March Town United, before repeating the feat again in 1998 and 1999 against Wisbech Town and Newmarket Town respectively.
+The Greens were also the first winners of the Eastern Counties Millennium League Cup, when they defeated Diss Town on penalties in the final in 2001.

-The 2007-08 season was to be the clubs most successful season to date when they won the Premier Division for the first time, beating nearest challengers Needham Market 4-0 on the final day of the season to clinch the title in front of 680 spectators at the Lane, and with it promotion to the Southern League for the first time in their history.
+The 2007-08 season was to be the clubs most successful season to date winning the Eastern Counties Premier Division for the first time, beating nearest challengers Needham Market 4-0 on the final day of the season to clinch the title in front of 680 spectators at the Lane, and with it promotion to the Southern League for the first time in their history.

 In the first three seasons in the Southern League, Soham recorded finishes of 15th, 11th and 17th.
 At the end of the 2010-11 campaign, Ian Benjamin, who had been at the club for six seasons and was in charge of the 2008 title winning side, stepped down from his position as 1st Team Manager.